sharduul/chalk/_posts/2016-12-29-setup-simple-angularjs-project.md

 ---
 layout: post
 title: "Steps on how to setup a simple AngularJS app?"
 description: "Setup AngularJS and get running following these simple steps.
-Develop your first "Hello World" app in AngularJS."
+Develop your first 'Hello World' app in AngularJS."
 tags: [angularjs, the-how-series]
 ---